finos/common-domain-model/documentation/source/documentation.rst

     quantity NonNegativeQuantity (1..1)
     assetIdentifier AssetIdentifier (1..1)

 The ``AssetIdentifier`` type requires the specification of either a product, currency or a floating rate option.
+This choice constraint is supported by specifying a ``one-of`` condition, as described in the `Special Syntax Section`_ of the Rosetta DSL documentation.

 .. code-block:: Haskell